Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Markov chain tree theorems

 where the right hand side is the probability that the tree of $\mathcal{F}$ containing $i$ has root vertex $j$. \end{theorem} \begin{proof} If $j$ is a transient state, then both sides of \eqref{ddda} equal to zero.
 Now let $C\in \{C_1,\ldots,C_k\}$ be the recurrent class containing $j$.
 According to Durrett \cite[Theorem 6.6.1]{Durrett},

 where $T_C$ is the entry time to $C$ and $\pi_j^C$ is the stationary distribution in $C$.
-The result is an interesting cross between two special cases: \begin{enumerate} \item the ergodic case when $\textbf{P}$ is irreducible and all trees in $\mathcal{F}$ have a single root, which is distributed according to the unique stationary distribution of ${\bf P}$ regardless of $i$; \item the completely absorbing case when there is a set $R$ of absorbing states with $w(R) >0$, and $\mathcal{F}$ is a forest whose set of roots is $R$. \end{enumerate} In case \eqref{case1}, the conclusion reduces to Theorem \ref{MCTT}, and in case \eqref{case2} to the harmonic tree formula \eqref{harmonic}.
-In the general case, every possible forest $\textbf{f}$ consists of \begin{itemize} \item some selection of roots $R$, with $|R| = k$ and one root $r_i$ in each $C_i$, \item for each $i$ a subtree $\textbf{t}_i$ spanning $C_i$ with root $r_i$, \item a collection of fringe subtrees $\textbf{u}_c, c \in \cup_{i=1}^k C_i$. \end{itemize} Then an obvious factorization
+The result boils down to two special cases: \begin{enumerate} \item the ergodic case when $\textbf{P}$ is irreducible and all trees in $\mathcal{F}$ have a single root, which is distributed according to the unique stationary distribution of ${\bf P}$ regardless of $i$; \item the completely absorbing case when there is a set $R$ of absorbing states with $w(R) >0$, and $\mathcal{F}$ is a forest whose set of roots is $R$. \end{enumerate} In case \eqref{case1}, the conclusion reduces to Theorem \ref{MCTT}, and in case \eqref{case2} to the harmonic tree formula \eqref{harmonic}.
+In the general case, every possible forest $\textbf{f}$ consists of \begin{itemize} \item some selection of roots $R$, with $|R| = k$ and one root $r_i$ in each $C_i$, \item for each $i$ a subtree $\textbf{t}_i$ spanning $C_i$ with root $r_i$, \item a collection of subtrees $\textbf{u}_c$ rooted at $c \in \cup_{i=1}^k C_i$. \end{itemize} Then an obvious factorization